tarantool/rocks/README.md

 Packages repository for [Tarantool] - efficient NoSQL database and a Lua application server.

 The repository contains precisely selected Lua modules which are fully compatible with Tarantool and were approved to use by [Tarantool Team][Tarantool].
-Most modules supports both Tarantool 1.5 and Tarantool 1.6, but some may require Tarantool 1.6.
 Check [the list of available package][Available Packages].

 Tarantool CI System automatically builds and publishes RPM and DEB packages for all modules.
 Please consult [Tarantool] web-site for further information.

 ## Prerequsites

- * [Tarantool] 1.5.3-99+ or 1.6.2-24+
+ * [Tarantool] 1.6.8+ with header files (tarantool and tarantool-dev packages).
  * [LuaRocks] 2.1.x

 ### Install Luarocks